profphillips/inventory-ui-v2/README.md

-# Inventory v2 - by John Phillips on April 2, 2021.
+# Inventory v2 - by John Phillips on April 5, 2021.

-## This React app was written as a single file of functions to better learn how React js works.
+## This React app was written as a learning project.

 Source link: [https://github.com/profphillips/inventory-ui-v2](https://github.com/profphillips/inventory-ui-v2).